 - Good lighting and ergonomics to support extended operating sessions including multi-day contests

-- Provision for full automation of our station’s antennas switching and human interfaces to support more automated sharing of our antenna farm in a multi-SO2R configuration
+- Provision for full automation of our station’s antenna switching and human interfaces to support more automated sharing of our antenna farm in a multi-SO2R configuration

-- A permanent area for electronics construction and troubleshooting (we are both Electrical Engineers and are interesting in the “home brewing” side of Amateur Radio)
+- A permanent area for electronics construction and troubleshooting (we are both Electrical Engineers and are interested in the “home brewing” side of Amateur Radio)

-- An A/V area to allow us to take advantage our existing Whole House Entertainment System
+- An A/V area to allow us to take advantage of our existing Whole House Entertainment System

 - Adequate storage for all of our Amateur Radio items

 The first step in the project was to secure a building permit to finish a room in our basement and clean out and seal the area prior to construction.
-Our basement is dry year round so we could finish the shack area without water problems.
-As an extra precaution, we also installed underground drain lines on all of our rain spoutings which surround the shack area in our basement to ensure that we would not have water problems in the future.
+Our basement is dry year-round so we could finish the shack area without water problems.
+As an extra precaution, we also installed underground drain lines on all of our rain spoutings that surround the shack area in our basement to ensure that we would not have water problems in the future.

-With our building permit in hand, we proceeded to draw up detailed plans for the room’s framing, electrical system, HVAC system, as well as plans for the finish elements such as the operating desk and cabinetry.
+With our building permit in hand, we translated our ham shack design to draw up detailed plans for the room’s framing, electrical system, and HVAC system, as well as plans for the finish elements such as the operating desk and cabinetry.
 The ARRL Amateur Radio Handbook is a good source of ideas and information for developing plans for a shack.
 We also put considerable time into planning the design of the shack’s grounding systems and cable entry.
-It’s important to think carefully about the final layout of the shack at this stage of the project and to carefully think through ergonomic issues like the location, height and layout of the operating desk and associated seating and lighting.
+It’s important to think carefully about the final layout of the shack at this stage of the project and to carefully think through ergonomic issues like the location, height, and layout of the operating desk and associated seating and lighting.

-In addition we did careful heat dissipation calculations to determine the HVAC requirements for the room as well as electrical power planning to determine the total electrical capacity, circuit count and individual circuit load requirements.
-We have been fortunate to work with several very good carpentry, electrical, and HVAC contractors on other remodeling projects that we have done around our home and these folks were very helpful us to develop our plans for our new shack.
+In addition, we did careful heat dissipation calculations to determine the HVAC requirements for the room as well as electrical power planning to determine the total electrical capacity, circuit count, and individual circuit load requirements.
+We have been fortunate to work with several very good carpentry, electrical, and HVAC contractors on other remodeling projects that we have done around our home and these folks were very helpful in developing our plans for our new shack.
 Our contractors also handled some of the work to complete the project.
-We worked with Jim and Bob Bourassa (email@example.com) on many of the carpentry aspects of our project.
-Brain Fessenden (firstname.lastname@example.org), our electrician, helped us to plan and install the electrical and generator systems.
-Absolute Mechanical Systems, our HVAC contractor helped us with the HVAC systems in our Shack and Brain Veillette (Nashyei@aol.com) handled the excavation and landscaping elements outside the shack.
+We worked with Jim and Bob Bourassa (firstname.lastname@example.org) on many of the carpentry aspects of our project.
+Brian Fessenden (email@example.com), our electrician, helped us to plan and install the electrical and generator systems.
+Absolute Mechanical Systems, our HVAC contractor helped us with the HVAC systems in our Shack, and Brian Veillette (Nashyei@aol.com) handled the excavation and landscaping elements outside the shack.

 With all of our plans done, we were ready to begin construction.
 We ordered all of the lumber needed for the framing and got our tools together.

 The picture below is a view of the framing from inside the shack.
 The stairs and the wall next to it also presented some challenges.
 The original width of the stairs did not allow the new wall to line up properly with the finished wall in the stairwell above the shack.
 To solve this problem, I had to remove the stair riser and narrow the stairs by about 1/2″.
-There also was a column in the location of this wall to support the beam and floor above the shack so we had to temporarily support the wall with jack columns and build a load bearing wall under this area.
-Finally, the overhead support beam and a series of HVAC ducts and other lines between the beam and the front wall had the potential to create a low ceiling.
-Some careful attention to the framing in this area created a ceiling which was no lower than the bottom of the existing beam which allowed from plenty of ceiling to floor clearance.
+There also was a column in the location of this wall to support the beam and floor above the shack so we had to temporarily support the wall with jack columns and build a load-bearing wall under this area.
+Finally, the overhead support beam and a series of HVAC ducts, and other lines between the beam and the front wall had the potential to create a low ceiling.
+Some careful attention to the framing in this area created a ceiling that was no lower than the bottom of the existing beam which allowed plenty of ceiling-to-floor clearance.
 These are all pretty standard framing construction problems and a good basement remodeling book will explain how to do these steps if they are needed.